faryar251/faryar251/README.md

 - 🔭 Currently I'm learning Regression, Data Structures, Statistics & working on understanding the dataflow with math in any ML Algorithm.
 - 👯 I'm open to opportunities, networking and discussions.
 - 📫 You can reach out to me by following the links provided above👆🏻
-- ⚡ Fun fact: Aside from liking gaming, reading books/manga/manhwa and watching anime/kdrama, I'm totally used to my name getting butchered by people (yeah🙂).
 _______

 ### 💻 Tech Stack